fruimundur/workout-tracker/README.md

 The external data in the project is fetched from Zyla's Exercise Database API: https://zylalabs.com/api-marketplace/sports/exercise+database+api/392

-***April 18 2023: The functional part of the project is complete, although you might encounter a few little bugs that need to be taken care of.
-The UI design and responsiveness are still a work in progress.***
+***April 20 2023: The functional part of the project is complete, although you might encounter a few little bugs that need to be taken care of.
+The project is still a work in progress.***